corybrunson/bitriad/vignettes/southern_women.md

 There is clearly a trade-off between the number of a woman's acquaintances (through events) and the proportion of those acquaintances that are also acquainted; perhaps one's capacity for acquaintanceship outpaces one's ability to make introductions and forge new acquaintanceships.

 This distribution might be fruitfully generalized to the two-mode setting.
-The only chore is to come up with a suitable analog of degree---that is, a measure of local connectivity on which local clustering can be meaningfully conditioned.
+The only chore is to come up with a suitable analog of degree--that is, a measure of local connectivity on which local clustering can be meaningfully conditioned.
 As suggested by the discussion above, we can adopt local wedge counts, which the twomode.transitivity function returns when neither type (local or global) is specified.
 Here are the wedge-dependent means and distributions using Opsahl's clustering coefficient:

 ```r